Drink Tokaji Aszú before you die!

 This sweet, luxurious, velvety liquid gold was a favourite of King Louis XIV of France and became a staple of the French royal court during the 1700s.
 It also struck a chord with the Russian imperial court, the Habsburg monarchy, and of course the Hungarian nobility.
 Hence, it became known as the wine of kings and king of wines.
 Only the Cape of Good Hope's Constantia rivalled the reputation of Tokaji during this period.

 Great sweet wine should never be one-dimensional sugar syrup.
 The best Tokaji wine combines richness with freshness, sweetness with lift, and decadence with precision.
-That is exactly why tokaji aszu 5 puttonyos deserves a place on any serious wine bucket list.
+That is exactly why Tokaji Aszú 5 puttonyos (or 6 puttonyos!) deserves a place on any serious wine bucket list.

 What is Tokaji wine?